 What Is A WordPress Page?

 On the surface, Pages appear to be nearly identical to Posts.
-But when you dig in and look at how they’re used, it becomes obvious that they’re very different.
+But when you dig in and look at how they’re used, it becomes apparent that they’re very different.

 Pages are not part of the date-organized stream of Posts that you see on Archive Pages or your blog Page.
 In other words, any place where you see a list of Posts, you will never see a Page mixed in.